YifanXu74/Evo-ViT/README.md

 }
 ```

-More precise code will be updated in the future.
+More precise version will be updated in the future.